tableau/webdataconnector/ref/api_ref.md

                             <li class="tsd-description">
                                 <div class="tsd-comment tsd-typography">
                                     <div class="lead">
-                                        <p>Called whenever the connector has invalid credentials and needs to reauthenticate its user</p>
+                                        <p>Called whenever the connector has invalid credentials and needs to reauthenticate its user.
+This method only has function during the gather data phase.</p>
                                     </div>
                                 </div>
                                 <h4 class="tsd-parameters-title">Parameters</h4>